By Scott Ross

 A decade or so ago, when I first became fully aware of Fuller, as more than just a name, it was as a result of discovering a clutch of paperbacks bearing his byline in a second-hand book shop: His early newspaper mystery The Dark Page, the caper-thrillers Crown of India, Quint’s World and Dead Pigeon on Beethoven Street, and the novel based on his war-time experiences, and the screenplay he fashioned from them, the extraordinary fictionalized memoir The Big Red One.
-I found Fuller’s voice unique — tough, witty, sardonic, yet curiously and endearingly matter of fact about some of the harsher realities of life lived in violence, whether private (crime) or public (war.)
+I found Fuller’s voice unique — tough, witty, sardonic, yet curiously and endearingly matter of fact about some of the harsher realities of life lived in violence, whether private (crime) or public (war).
 I should have been well and truly primed, by the time I finished these compulsively readable novels, for Fuller the writer/director.

 Should have been, but wasn’t.
 For the simple reason that, aside from a few studio items like the 1953 Pickup on South Street, I had come to understand that Fuller’s aims nearly always exceeded his budgets.
 I was, somehow, afraid of Fuller’s movies.
 Not of their content, although his work tends either to be derided as vulgar trash by the John Simons of the movie world on one side, or venerated as inviolate masterpieces by the Quentin Tarantinos on the other — both of whose voices are equally suspect and neither of whose opinions matter to me, at least in this area.
 (Simon is occasionally useful.
 None of Tarantino’s opinions ever matter.)
 That the words “blunt” and “crude” recur, time and again, in appreciations of Fuller by his admirers didn’t encourage me either.

 My fear of Fuller was similar to my approach/avoidance of Orson Welles’ independent work.
 Only three times in his history as a writer/director was Welles given anything like an “A” budget, and in only one of these cases was the final product presented whole, without mutilating cuts by the studio.
-Welles, like Fuller, had grand designs that he was almost never given the fiscal freedom to realize.
-That said, what he did with those tiny budgets and their concomitant paucity of technical assistance was often stunningly effective, and occasionally (as in Mr. Arkadin — at least as evidenced in Criterion’s “comprehensive” edition — Falstaff/Chimes at Midnight and F for Fake) well beyond that.
+Welles, like Fuller, had grand designs he was almost never given the fiscal freedom to realize.
+That said, what he did with those tiny budgets and their concomitant paucity of technical assistance was often stunningly effective, and occasionally (as in Mr. Arkadin — especially in Criterion’s “comprehensive” edition — Falstaff/Chimes at Midnight and F for Fake) well beyond that.

 Still, with Fuller as with Welles, I despaired to see those grand visions diminished by poverty-row funding, although my veneration for Welles should have taught me that, for the truly inspired, cutting corners does not mean an ipso facto diminution of pacing, dialogue, narrative drive, storytelling arc or even effective, and affecting, use of the medium.
 So it is with The Big Red One.

 I no longer remember how, or why, I missed the release of this one back in 1980, as my moviegoing habit was in full cry then (as opposed to now, when I avoid new movies out of a very different sort of fear — that of being disappointed yet again.)
 Over the years since I began to gather that the original Lorimar release was far from what Fuller had in mind, which only caused my discomfort with seeing it to double, or even treble.
-Since to my knowledge it never played the Raleigh/Durham area, I purchased the 2004 “reconstruction” on DVD (spurred by those novels of his, and Adam Simon’s lovely 1996 Fuller tribute The Typewriter, the Rifle and the Camer) some time ago, along with, at various times, his postumously published memoir A Third Face, the Criterion Pickup on South Street and the cheap-o Troma release of Fuller’s Shark!
+Since to my knowledge it never played the Raleigh/Durham area, I purchased the 2004 “reconstruction” on DVD (spurred by those novels of his, and Adam Simon’s 1996 Fuller tribute The Typewriter, the Rifle and the Camera) some time ago, along with, at various times, his posthumously published memoir A Third Face, the Criterion Pickup on South Street and the cheap-o Troma release of Fuller’s Shark!
 (1969.)
 And, again, it was that fear of diminished returns, not of content, that kept me from watching any of them.

 Last weekend, I made up for lost time.
 And am now, unofficially and based on a very limited sampling, a veritable Sam Fuller fanatic.